With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 Francis pointed into the darkness past the field.
 “There’s the train.
 From the information Miss Hart gave us, I’m assuming that the prince and the advisor are inside.”

 Jericho followed his gaze and found the indicated train sitting in the darkness in front of a thick of trees.
 It was surrounded by a crowd of men and women holding picket signs and waving blue-painted black flags.
-Even from this distance, Jericho could hear their shouting over and over again:
+Even from this distance, Jericho could hear them shouting over and over again:

 “No peace in Signum without peace in Capricorn!”